What is a home equity loan, and how does it differ from a mortgage in Idaho?

 It is important to note that these differences may vary depending on the specific terms and conditions of the loan or mortgage, and it is recommended to consult with a financial advisor or lender for more detailed information.

-by brandon_lockman , 10 months ago
+by brandon_lockman , a year ago

 @jeanie